Deep Dive into the LBCS_Ownership Field (Standardized Land Use Codes)

 What does that mean for private ownership?

 Once we have fully classified the publicly owned parcels, we plan to further analyze the attributes of the remaining unclassified parcels.
 We expect most of them to be classified as privately owned (code 1000).
-This should bring our coverage of the lbcs_ownership attribute up to around 85%-90% or so by the end of 2021.
+This will bring our coverage of the lbcs_ownership attribute up significantly in Jan 2022.

 You can check out the standardized land use codes we are using to populate this field with public vs. private: https://support.regrid.com/articles/lbcs-keys/#ownership-classifications